 Vitamin B (General Overview)

 The Vitamin B complex comprises of 8 water-soluble vitamins and each function serves a specific purpose.
-Because these are water-soluble, the body stores a small amount.
-These vitamins need to be replenished daily.
+Because these are water-soluble, the body stores a small amount and these vitamins need daily replenishment.

-In general the vitamin B complex helps with energy generation, DNA / RNA generation and repair, brain function and immune support.
-This is why you see those popular B12 shots popularized by athletes and expanded to people looking for immunity support.
+The vitamin B complex helps with energy generation, DNA / RNA generation and repair, brain function and immune support.
+This is why you see those popular B12 shots popularized everywhere promising an energy boost and immunity support.

 The 8 Vitamins Are: